-While there may be endless reasons why your Hurricane home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are fairly common.
-Recognizing what they are may create some personal understanding what a technician is referring to when they discuss the options for resolving the problem.
-Here are the 5 most common problems that may cause your air conditioning system to break down.
-Please review these considerations and determine whether you need to schedule an HVAC inspection.
+Although there are potentially hundreds of reasons why your Hurricane home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are fairly common.
+Recognizing what they are may help you to understand what a technician means when they discuss the routes for resolving the problem.
+Here are the 5 most common problems that may result in a system’s failure.
+Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Wrong AC wiring